August von Mackensen: Serbian campaign

 World War I monument erected by Mackensen to the Serbian defenders of Belgrade.
 The inscription reads "Here Rest Serbian Heroes" in German and Serbian.

 In October 1915, a new Army Group Mackensen (Heeresgruppe Mackensen, which included the German Eleventh Army, the Austro-Hungarian Third Army and the Bulgarian First Army), launched a renewed campaign against Serbia.
-The campaign crushed effective military resistance in Serbia but failed to destroy the Royal Serbian Army, half of which managed to retreat to Entente-held ports in Albania and, after recuperation and rearmament by the French and the Italians, re-entered fighting on the Macedonian front.
-When Mackensen returned to Vienna, he was honoured by a dinner and a personal audience with Emperor Franz Joseph I of Austria and was decorated with the magnificently jeweled Military Merit Cross 1st Class with Diamonds, a unique award for a foreigner.
+The campaign impacted military resistance in Serbia but failed to remove the Royal Serbian Army, half of which managed to retreat to Entente-held ports in Albania and, after recuperation and rearmament by the French and the Italians, re-entered fighting on the Macedonian front.
+When Mackensen returned to Vienna, he was honoured by a dinner and a personal audience with Emperor Franz Joseph I of Austria and was decorated with the jeweled Military Merit Cross 1st Class with Diamonds, an uncommon award for a foreigner.

 Mackensen appears to have had great respect for the Serbian Army and Serbs generally.
 Before departing to the Serbian front in 1915, he had spoken to his men:

 You are not going to the Italian, Russian, or French front.
 You are going into battle against a new enemy - dangerous, tough, fearless, and sharp.
 You are going to the Serbian front and Serbia.
 Serbs are people who love their freedom, and who will fight to the last man.
 Be careful this small enemy does not cast a shadow on your glory and compromise your successes.